 I think we could liken this to the skill needed when counseling people about work performance.
 Often people want to turn the conversation from their performance issue with statements like, “Yeah but he/she did it too,” “we’ve always…” or “I was trying to…” As humans, we will do about anything to get out of the discomfort of having to confront our own shortcomings.

 One of the saddest things as a supervisor was always to counsel someone and have them walk out having not owned up to the issue they were having.
 You could watch them walking away from their career because they weren’t willing to face their own difficult issues.
 Do we do the same thing with our faith?
-Do we skip over or fail to correctly understand scripture because doing so challenges some of our beliefs and makes us uncomfortable?
-Do we walk away from what God truly wants of us?
+Do we refuse to correctly understand scripture because doing so challenges our beliefs and makes us confront our own shortcomings?
+If so, do we walk away from what God truly wants of us?

 I used to belong to the school that you could perform yoga moves without getting into the spiritual aspects of it.
 I guess I thought you wouldn’t be “doing yoga” unless you were concentrating on the Hindu aspects of it.
 I’ve started rethinking those things.